+I agreed to the appointment and took time off to meet the technician on the date of the appointment.
 The technician performed the repair and explained that the icemaker was out of alignment, causing the leak.
 By the next morning, no ice had been made, nor has there for almost three weeks.

+Since then, I attempted to call the technician back on the cell phone numerous times and he has not called me back.
+I spoke daily with A&E customer service to have the technician call me and fix the icemaker.
 I booked another appointment with the technician agreed to come by my home to check on the problem at my home at 5PM.
 At 3:53 PM, the technician called me to tell me he was "done" for the day.
-I told him that I as in my office and that we had agreed, that day, to meet merely one hour from then.
+I told him that I was in my office and that we had agreed, that day, to meet merely one hour from then.
 He said "well, I'm done so I'll just order another icemaker and bring it over next Saturday" (a week and a half following that date).

+I called ** at A&E escalations and complained about the unprofessional nature of the technician, and said that the icemaker had been working before the initial service appointment.
 A week and a half later, after daily calls with A&E customer service and taking yet another ½ day from work, the original technician (against my request) was sent to my home and changed out the icemaker which has still not produced any ice.

 They then called to say I was scheduled between 8 and 5 (9 HOURS!!!) the next day for service and despite my numerous requests to respect my busy work schedule (how else does one afford to buy new appliances?), a technician who DID NOT SPEAK ENGLISH called me at 10 AM on a Wednesday to tell me he would be at my home in a few minutes.
 I was in a meeting and could not run home to accommodate this man, so I had to call back the escalations department in Texas to reschedule for Friday.
 At the time of my writing this, this simple repair has still not been fixed.